susan-davis/dialog-extensions/README.md

 `grid.dg` -- Implement grid movement in a large open space.

+`bearing.dg` -- Implement 360 degree headings and bearings, and calculate movement to any compass heading.

+`facing.dg` -- Light-weight version of bearing.dg for vintage hardware, based around eight directions.

 `unit.dg` -- Standard Dialog unit testing framework.
 Get this from the Dialog source distribution for the most up-to-date version.

+`unit-0m03.dg` -- Version compatible with Dialog 0m/03 and 1a/01.

 `stdlib.dg` -- Dialog standard library.
 Get this from the Dialog source distribution for the version that matches the compiler that you're using.